niloedson/Redbricks/README.md

 ## Getting `Redbricks.bmp` as an `unsigned char` array

-I also just used the `xxd` command to generate an additional `Redbricks_bmp.h` file, so you can load it right away as an `unsigned char` array.
+I also just used the hex dump `xxd` command to generate an additional `Redbricks_bmp.h` file, so you can load it right away as an `unsigned char` array.

 ``` bash
 xxd -i Redbricks.bmp > Redbricks_bmp.h